 First, remove no less than a quarter of the new growth.
 There may be seasonal fallen leaves as the shocked plant goes from out-to indoor.
 Still, cleanup will be minimal.

 If your hibiscus is in the ground, dig it up and immediately pot it.
-Use a mix designed for container plants.
+Use a soil mix designed for container plants.
 Never use garden soil.

 It doesn’t drain well and encourages pests in your home.

 You might want to give the hibiscus a treatment to keep insects away.
 Most eco-friendly over the counter sprays will do the trick.
 Go with the ones formulated with neem oil or insecticidal soap.